ghc/ghc/docs/users_guide/using-optimisation.rst

     :default: on

-    Merge immediately-nested case expressions that scrutinse the same variable.
+    Merge immediately-nested case expressions that scrutinise the same variable.
     For example, ::

           case x of